wgyzhnjq/fast_io/readme.md

 - All fast_io devices can be natively put in C++ containers. std::vector<fast_io::obuf> is valid
 - Basic/Lua/Python/etc format (print, scan).
 No support to C and C++ since they are security hazards.
 - Static I/O manipulator
+- Provide APIs to expose the internal implementation of C FILE* and C++ stream.

 ### Customizability